-CodeIgniter4: Initial Configuration and MVC Pattern
+CodeIgniter4: Initial Configuration and MVC Design Pattern

-5 minute read
+6 minute read

 Published:

 CodeIgniter provides a strong and flexible foundation for PHP web application development.
-In this module, we learn CI4 initial project configuration, command line usage, migration and seeder, database settings, routing, helper-library usage, and MVC (Model-View-Controller) implementation.
+In this article, we learn CI4 initial project configuration, command line usage, migration and seeder, database settings, routing, helper-library usage, and MVC (Model-View-Controller) implementation.

 This article emphasizes one important idea: a good application should not only run, but also be well-structured.
 With a CLI-based workflow, environment-based configuration, and clear separation of concerns through MVC, development becomes faster, cleaner, and easier to maintain.